Jamii's Annual

 Event Videographer: Recro Digital Marketing

 Jim Adams is a multidisciplinary artist and educator who combines his indigenous ways of being with contemporary art and scientific principles.
 He has worked as an indigenous educator in schools and institutions for the past ten years under his company Red Bear.
 Jim’s mother was a first generation Canadian, her parents having been born in Wales and Kent.
 He carries the DNA of the Swampy Cree and Innu from his paternal grandmother and the Mohawk from his paternal grandfather.
-This mix of nationalities gives Jim a great array of cultural connections to draw from.
-Both of his grandfathers were hunters and gatherers and knew their own respective cultural connections to the land and its inhabitants.
-This gentle yet profound understanding of the natural world has influenced much of his life and drawn him to seek the teachings of the plant and animal world.

-Red Rhythm and Blues,
+Red Rhythm and Blues

 Creator of Red Rhythm & Blues, Aqua Nibii Waawaaskone embodies a beautiful mixture of Anishnaabe, Irish, and French heritage.
 They thoughtfully craft each song from their life experience as an IndigiQueer person of mixed ancestry, accompanied by their gifted queer guitarist, Valentina Morelli and award-winning Métis violinist Alyssa Delbaere-Sawchuck.
 Together they craft soothing medicine music to heal the soul and free the spirit.
 Rooted in Indigenous storytelling, expressed through the ‘time old’ overcoming of the blues.
 Enjoy the universal language of love with this trio of magic.